David-Tam/ML-Project-Enefit/README.md

 ![alt text](images/load_data2.png)
 ![alt text](images/load_data3.png)

-Data cleaning, sorting and grouping are then performed (The code is too long, please look at the code).
+Data cleaning, sorting and grouping are then performed (The code is too long, please take a look at the code).

 Feature "data_block_id" is used for data splitting.
 Observations with data_block_id = 0 to 499 are for training while the rest are for validation.
 78.25% of the data was used for training.